kosamad/Cosmo-Keys/README.md

 - Level 2 - 2 letter play
 - Level 3 - 3 letter play

-To aid VI users these are colour co-ordinated from green to red so a level can be selected based on colour (easier to see) than having to read the words with a magnifyer.
+To aid VI users these are colour coordinated from green to red so a level can be selected based on colour (easier to see) than having to read the words with a magnifier.

 #### The Game Play Page

 This page is designed to make viewing it (on any device) easy for VI users.
-Therefore, whilst still being appealing to sighted users, there are some design elements which may have been modified if this was for sighted users only e.g the size of buttons/boxes are purposfully larger than needed and colour choices are more stark than they might otherwise be.
+Therefore, whilst still being appealing to sighted users, there are some design elements which may have been modified if this was for sighted users only e.g the size of buttons/boxes are purposefully larger than needed and colour choices are more stark than they might otherwise be.

-On small devices, initially the page apears on the small side but this is to allow for the keyboard on a phone to be displayed, whilst all the other game are remains visible.
+On small devices, initially the page appears on the small side but this is to allow for the keyboard on a phone to be displayed, whilst all the other game aspects remain visible.

 IMAGES SHOWING THIS!

 There are buttons which allow the user to reload the game (before a game has finished) or re-read the rules.
 This navigation-like bar at the top DOES NOT toggle to a burger on smaller devices.
-This was a concious choice to aid VI users as these menus can be cumbersome (the screen reader reads out every option, evertime it is selected).
+This was a conscious choice to aid VI users as these menus can be cumbersome (the screen reader reads out every option, every time it is selected).

 The level that has been selected is displayed on the page.

 During game play:

-- To aid VI users the timer, which counts down from 60 to 0, has been desinged to change colour as the time reduces, so a user doesn't have to read the numbers to know how long is left.
+- To aid VI users the timer, which counts down from 60 to 0, has been designed to change colour as the time reduces, so a user doesn't have to read the numbers to know how long is left.

 - Using a web speech API, each letter/word is read to the user.
-Additinaly, at the end of the game the score is announced.
+Additionally, at the end of the game the score is announced.

-- Following a right or wrong answer a corresponding sound is played to imrove UX for all users.
-I chose not to annouce the players typed letter/word to improve how the game runs (even though this would help a user identify how they are going wrong).
+- Following a right or wrong answer a corresponding sound is played to improve UX for all users.
+I chose not to announce the players typed letter/word to improve how the game runs (even though this would help a user identify how they are going wrong).
 The score box increments with each correct answer.
-Additinaly, there is a display that announces an answer as "right!" or "wrong!", improving UX for sighted users.
+Additionally, there is a display that announces an answer as "right!" or "wrong!", improving UX for sighted users.

 - The start game button turns into the pause button.
 This is to help VI users find it as often their display/mouse is left hovering over this element during game play.

 ### Future roll outs